-Our center is required by the State Child Care Center Licensing Law to be licensed by the Bureau of Licensing in the New Jersey Division of Youth and Family Services.
+Our center is required by the State Child Care Center Licensing law to be licensed by the Office of Licensing (OOL), Child Care & Youth Residential Licensing, in the Department of Children and Families (DCF).
 A copy of our current license must be posted in a prominent location at our center.
 Look for it when you're in the center.

 To be licensed, our center must comply with the Manual of Requirements for Child Care Centers (the official licensing regulations).
-The regulations cover such areas as: physical environment/life safety; staff qualifications, supervision, and staff/child ratios; program activities and equipment; health, food and nutrition; rest and sleep requirements; parent/community participation; administrative and record keeping requirements; and others.
+The regulations cover such areas as: physical environment/life- safety; staff qualifications, supervision, and staff/child ratios; program activities and equipment; health, food and nutrition; rest and sleep requirements; parent/community participation; administrative and record keeping requirements; and others.

 Our center must have on the premises a copy of the Manual of Requirements for Child Care Centers and make it available to interested parents for review.
 If you would like to review our copy, just ask any staff member.
-Parents may secure a copy of the Manual of Requirements by sending a check or money order for \$5 made payable to the "Treasurer, State of New Jersey", and mailing it to: NJ Department of Children and Families, Office of Licensing, Publication Fees, PO Box 657, Trenton, New Jersey 08646-0657.
+Parents may view a copy of the Manual of Requirements on the DCF website at www.state.nj.us/dcf/providers/licensing/laws/index.html or obtain a copy by sending a check or money order for \$5 made payable to the "Treasurer, State of New Jersey", and mailing it to: NJDCF, Office of Licensing, Publication Fees, PO Box 657, Trenton, NJ 08646-0657.

 We encourage parents to discuss with us any questions or concerns about the policies and program of the center or the meaning, application or alleged violations of the Manual of Requirements for Child Care Centers.
 We will be happy to arrange a convenient opportunity for you to review and discuss these matters with us.
-If you suspect our center may be in violation of licensing standards, you are entitled to report them to the Office of Licensing at: 1 (877) 667-9845.
-Of course, we would appreciate your bringing these concerns to our attention, too.
+If you suspect our center may be in violation of licensing requirements, you are entitled to report them to the Office of Licensing toll free at 1 (877) 667-9845.
+Of course, we would appreciate your bringing these concerns to our attentiontoo.

-Our center must have a policy concerning the release of children to parents or people authorized by parent(s) to be responsible for the child.
+Our center must have a policy concerning the release of children to parents or people authorized by parents to be responsible for the child.
 Please discuss with us your plans for your child's departure from the center.

 Our center must have a policy about administering medicine and health care procedures and the management of communicable diseases.
 Please talk to us about these policies so we can work together to keep our children healthy.
 Our center must have a policy concerning the expulsion of children from enrollment at the center.
 Please review this policy so we can work together to keep your child in our center.

-Parents are entitled to review the center's copy of the Office of Licensing's Inspection/Violation Reports on the center, which are issued after every State licensing inspection of our center.
-If there is a licensing complaint investigation, you are also entitled to review the Bureau's Complaint Investigation Summary Report, as well as any letters of enforcement or other actions taken against the center during the current licensing period.
+Parents are entitled to review the center's copy of the OOL's Inspection/Violation Reports on the center, which are issued after every State licensing inspection of our center.
+If there is a licensing complaint investigation, you are also entitled to review the OOL's Complaint Investigation Summary Report, as well as any letters of enforcement or other actions taken against the center during the current licensing period.
 Let us know if you wish to review them and we will make them available for your review.